 I met with my Dads friend and asked if he would lease a small part of his property to me.
 Without saying much about what I wanted to do, he said "We'll find you a spot."
 Hearing those words brought tears to my eyes.
 I knew this was big.
 This opportunity would launch Jacob's Aquarium to the next level.
 After I was given the keys to the new property I built a greenhouse.
-I then moved my whole operation out of my apartment and into the new greenhouse.
+I then moved my whole operation out of the apartment and into the new greenhouse.
 As the years went by I expanded and now today I have become one of the most popular internet retailers for aquarium plants.
 With an ever increasing list of competition, Jacob’s Aquarium has survived many years and will continue into the future due to our incredibly faithful customers.
 Many choose Jacob’s Aquarium over everyone else because they know they’re getting one of one customer service direct from the owner, Jacob himself and a shopping experience on a level unheard of with other large companies.
 We’re not saying they’re bad, but typically they deal with so many orders and customers they can’t provide a shopping experience on a level a small business can.
 With them you’re just an order number, with Jacob’s Aquarium you’re a friend and treated as such.
 As they say, when it becomes a job, the passion is lost and so is the quality of the work.
 Good friends are always there for you when you need them and that’s our entire outlook on this business.
 I give all the credit to my subscribers, YouTube and my Dads friend Jerry.
-Some would say, I deserve most of it.
-But without all of you I would be nothing.
+Without all of you, I would be nothing.
 Thank you all.
 Hope you enjoyed learning more about me.
 Thank you for visiting JacobsAquarium.com.